 Grants and contributions and pledges receivable are stated at the amount management expects to collect from balances outstanding at year-end.
 Grants and contributions and pledges receivable are reported net of the allowance for doubtful accounts, if any.
 The allowance for doubtful accounts is estimated based on management's ongoing review of historical collection trends, the age of outstanding receivables, and existing economic conditions.
 Past due grants and contributions and pledges receivable are written off when internal collection efforts have been unsuccessful in collecting the amount due.
-As of December 31, 2021 and 2020, management believes that all receivables are fully collectable.
+As of December 31, 2022 and 2021, management believes that all receivables are fully collectible, within one year or less of the year ending December 31, 2022.
 Therefore, no allowance for doubtful accounts has been recorded.